 The group, eyes closed, stumbles forward one step at a time.
 With arms linked, 15 people shuffling with eyes closed into the final gap of a massive canyon in front of one of the most recognizable monuments on earth would have appeared to be quite the ridiculous sight had anyone else been around to witness it.
 Our guide chuckled and lead the group that extra 10 meters forward before saying “Open your eyes!” as the entire group let out a gasp.

-You’ve undoubtedly seen the Treasury of Petra many times, whether on this site, travel books, your own travels, or by watching The Last Crusade.
-The massive facade is carved directly into solid sandstone, standing almost the same height as a 14 story building.
+You’ve undoubtedly seen the Treasury of Petra many times, whether on this site, in travel books, in your own travels, or by watching The Last Crusade.
+The massive facade is carved directly into solid sandstone, standing almost the same height as a 14-story building.
 Petra’s significance is truly unique in its strange mix of architecture and theology.
 A statue of Isis sits below a Nabatean/Greek eagle, with Victories on each side.
-Castor & Pollux, sons of Zeus, flank bottom entranceway.
+Castor & Pollux, sons of Zeus, flank the bottom entranceway.
 Everywhere there are dramatic lines that even today seem to have been cut perfectly.

 Among all the perfect lines, shades of blue, green, yellow, black, and grey all crisscrossing, the natural red shade of the rock seems to overpower everything else.
 Despite being one of the most amazing carvings in the world, it seems as though nature feels it should get the credit.

 As everyone dashed off to various corners of the open plaza to snap photos, I said “It’s amazing… To think that we are walking in the footsteps of kings, royalty, & adventurers…”

 “Forget the kings,” my friend replied calmly.
 “You’re walking in the footsteps of Harrison Ford.”